 FRANKIE SAYS RELAX

 Steve Frankoski has found the range, scoring in double-figures in each of the last six games.
 He has knocked down 23-of-40 (57.5 percent) of his attempts from downtown during that span.
 His torrid stretch has him converting on a 45.9 clip for the year, which puts him 12th in the NCAA.

 HANDLE WITH CARE

-Columbia has done a tremendous job taking care of the ball this season, averaging 10.2 turnovers per game, which is the sixth fewest in the nation.
-Additionally, the Lions 1.33 assist/turnover ratio puts them 23rd in the country.
+Columbia has done a tremendous job taking care of the ball this season, averaging 10.6 turnovers per game ,which is the eighth fewest in the nation.
+Additionally, the Lions 1.3 assist/turnover ratio to put them 30th in the country.